 Newer Eyetracking Research

-confirm the old Poynter findings and add more detail and insights from hundreds of non-newspaper sites.
+Results from new eyetracking studies confirm the old Poynter findings and add more detail and insights from hundreds of non-newspaper sites.

 Other Coverage of the Study